qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 Discovery also lets us keep giving feedback to the search engine in the shape of more context pairs, so we can keep refining our search until we find what we are looking for.

-Another intuitive example: imagine you're looking for a fish pizza, but pizza names can be confusing, so you can just type pizza, and prefer a fish over meat.
+Another intuitive example: imagine you're looking for a fish pizza, but pizza names can be confusing, so you can just type "pizza", and prefer a fish over meat.
 Discovery search will let you use these inputs to suggest a fish pizza... even if it's not called fish pizza!

 ![Simple discovery example](/articles_data/discovery-search/discovery-example-with-images.png)